-- The deadline for BAAL-CUP Seminar and BAAL RD Workshop proposals is the end of September. - Remind BAAL members of both calls at the Annual Meeting in September. - As the proposals come in, check that they contain all necessary information.
+- Circulate the BAAL-CUP Seminar and the BAAL RD Workshop calls via the BAAL email discussion list for a third (and last) time in early November. - The deadline for BAAL-CUP Seminar and BAAL RD Workshop proposals is mid-November. - As the proposals come in, check that they contain all necessary information. - Once the submission deadline is past,